gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 <gfe:cache pdx-serializer-ref="customPdxSerializeer" pdx-read-serialized="true"/>
 ```

-Alternatively, you can use GemFire's [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) for convenience.
+Alternatively, you can use [vmware-gemfire-short-name]'s [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) for convenience.
 We recommend that you use a
 custom `PdxSerializer` to maintain finer-grained control over your
 serialization strategy when possible.

-Finally, Spring Data for VMware GemFire is careful not to convert your Function arguments if
+Finally, [spring-data-gemfire-name] is careful not to convert your Function arguments if
 you treat your Function arguments generically or as one of
-GemFire's PDX types, as follows:
+[vmware-gemfire-short-name]'s PDX types, as follows:

 ```highlight
 @GemfireFunction